kriszyp/lmdb-js/README.md

 }
 ```

-Note that `store.transactionAsync(() => store.put(...))` is functionally equivalent to simply calling `store.put(...)`, queuing the put for asynchronously being committed in transaction, except that `put` executes the db write operation entirely in separate worker thread, whereas `transactionAsync` must also synchronize the callback function in the main JS thread to execute (so it is a little bit less efficient, although still quite fast).
+Note that `store.transactionAsync(() => store.put(...))` is functionally the same as calling `store.put(...)`, queuing the put for asynchronously being committed in transaction, except that `put` executes the db write operation entirely in separate worker thread, whereas `transactionAsync` must also synchronize the callback function in the main JS thread to execute (so it is a little bit less efficient, although still quite fast).

  Also, the callback function can be an async function (or return a promise), but this is not recommended.
 If the function returns a promise, this will delay/defer the commit until the callback's promise is resolved.
 However, while waiting for the callback to finish, other code may execute operations that would end up in the current transaction and may result in a surprising order of operations, and long running transactions are generally discouraged since they extend the single write lock.